On a Dowker-type problem for convex disks with almost constant curvature: Introduction

+In the following we say that $C \in \KK_o$ satisfies the \emph{Dowker Property} if the above sequence is concave for any $C$-convex disk $K$.
 We remark that the proof of almost all Dowker-type theorems mentioned in the introduction are based on different versions of the same inequality for convex (resp. $C$-convex) quadrangles; we are going to define this inequality for the areas of inscribed $C$-$n$-gons in Section~\ref{sec:prelim}, and say that an $o$-symmetric convex disk satisfying this inequality for any $C$-convex quadrangle satisfies the \emph{Quadrangle Property}, we note that any $C \in \KK_o$ satisfying the Quadrangle Property also satisfies the Dowker Property (for a more precise and detailed discussion, see Section~\ref{sec:prelim}).